mohanabarkaviJB/Geopastial-Data-Analysis/README.md

 ## Results
 Mumbai, Delhi and Bangalore showed higher sales compared to other cities and are recommended for future expansion.

+## Note
+The interactive map was generated using Folium and saved as sales_map.html.
+GitHub notebook preview may not display the map correctly.
+Therefore, a map screenshot has been included in the repository.

 ## Conclusion
 Geospatial analysis helps organizations make data-driven decisions by combining sales and location information.